slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"If there is one thing you can count on, it’s human greed.
 And I’m not pretending I’m above it myself."
 -- Walter White {fictional}*

-> *"The three brick masons.
-When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
-The second man replied, «I’m building a wall».
-But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
--- {attributed to} Peter Drucker [1909]*

 > *"People aren’t getting crazier.
 Crazy people are getting louder."
 -- x@g_s_bhogal*